turbopape/postagga/README.md

 The suite of tools used to process these two corpora are in the [corpuscule project](https://github.com/turbopape/corpuscule).
-Please refer to the licensing of these corpora to see to what extent you can use derived work from them.
+**Please refer to the licensing of these corpora to see to what extent you can use derived work from them.**

-We already trained two models out of these two french corpora:
+We then trained two models out of these two french corpora:
 - [fr_sequoia_pos_v_model.edn](https://github.com/turbopape/postagga/blob/master/resources/fr_sequoia_pos_v_model.edn)
 - [fr_tb_v_model.edn](https://github.com/turbopape/postagga/blob/master/resources/fr_tb_v_model.edn)

-Now you can use the model to assign POS tags to speech:
+Now you can use that **model** to assign POS tags to speech:
 (sentences must be fed in the form of a vector of all small-case tokens):
 ```clojure